Hasselblad X1D vs Olympus E-M1 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X1D and the E-M1 II have been discontinued, but can regularly be found used on eBay.
-The X1D was replaced by the Hasselblad X1D II, while the E-M1 II was followed by the Olympus E-M1 III.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the X1D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Hasselblad X1D and the Olympus E-M1 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.